haohaohaoyan/Palendar/README.md

 ### Stable Version Coming Soon!

 The version of Palendar we made for the Congressional App Challenge was originally just a local build.
 We tried hosting it online via Github Pages, but not having a good understanding of backend programming and hosting led to us having to take it down (because we accidentally leaked our api key...shhhhhh).
-At the moment, you can still access it <a src="haohaohaoyan.github.io/Palendar">here</a> but it is lacking the AI-based functionalities.
+At the moment, you can still access it [here](haohaohaoyan.github.io/Palendar) but it is lacking the AI-based functionalities.

 ### What about keeping it open-sourced?